 Circuit Breakers is a gathering for all workers, organizers, and activists in the tech industry to come together and learn, build community, strategize, and recognize our collective power.

-We consider all workers in the tech sector, from software engineers, to sales, to ride-share drivers, as "tech workers."
-This conference is organized by volunteers from across the tech labor movement, including many central organizers from last year’s Labor Notes Tech Labor Conference.
+We consider all workers in the tech sector—from software engineers, to salespeople, to ride-share drivers—as tech workers.
+This conference is organized by volunteers from across the tech labor movement.

 Values